AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/README.md

 * `-p "3000:3000"` indicates that port 3000 of the container should be mapped to port 3000 of the host.
 Without this, the service is not accesible outside the container.
 * `-e "UMLS_USER_NAME=myUser"` passes the UMLS user name as an environment variable.
 This is required to download value sets for execution.
 * `-e "UMLS_PASSWORD=myPass"` passes the UMLS password as an environment variable.
 This is required to download value sets for execution.
+* `-e "CQL_SERVICES_MAX_REQUEST_SIZE=2mb"` passes the max request size allowed as an environment variable.
+This flag is optional and defaults to 1mb if not passed in.
 * `-v /data/cql-services/config:/usr/src/app/config` maps the host's `/data/cql-services/config` folder as a read-only volume in the container.
 This allows the CQL and Hooks configs to be configured on the host and persist across container upgrades.
 * `cql-services:latest` indicates the image name (`cql-services`) and tag (`latest`) to run.